apocas/restai/README.md

 * You may use [any loader](modules/loaders.py) supported by langchain.

 ### LLMs
-* You may use [any LLM](modules/llms.py) supported by langchain.
+* You may use [any LLM](modules/llms.py) supported by langchain and/or transformers pipes.
+* You may declare [PROMPTs](modules/prompts.py) templates and then use these prompts in the [LLMs](modules/llms.py).
-* There are two main ways to interact with the LLM: QA(questions and answers) and text generation aKa chat.
+* There are two main ways to interact with the LLM: QA(questions and answers) and text generation aKa chat (memory).

 ## Default support